biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 L. How do I add on the 'k__' and 's__' on the names of my bugs?

 > python scripts/scriptManipulateTable.py -i TID -l STSite -x demo_input/Test.pcl

+VI.
+Dimensionality Reduction
+M. How do I make new composite bugs or metadata using principle components analysis (PCA).
+Adding a -p will make principle components (PCs) out of the bug abundance data and then seperately another time with the numeric data in the metadata (This would include boolean indicated as 0 and 1 so make sure to represent them as 'TRUE' and 'FALSE').
+The PCA performed is the same as performed by the R function prcomp and was checked by the results of this function.
+SVD is used in the function and scaling and centering is automatically performed.
+The feature names are named as such: Metadata/Data + PC# + percent variance which is between 0 and 1 but the decimal was changed to _ so 0.80 would be 0_80.
+An example would be Data_PC1_0_81234 which means this is a PC made from the abundance data, this was the first PC and the percent variance is 0.81234 or 81% and some change.

+> python scripts/scriptManipulateTable.py -i TID -l STSite -p demo_input/Test2.pcl

 ## scriptPlotFeature.py ##